gemc/home/b_installation.markdown

 cd "$gemc_home"
 ```

-The use the commands from the tab that matches your Linux distribution and CPU architecture.
+Then, use the commands from the tab that matches your Linux distribution and CPU architecture.
+This will install GEMC and the Geant4 data files.

 {% capture tab1 %}